Gales Ferry, Connecticut: Historic districts

 Gales Ferry Historic District No. 2 is another irregularly shaped historic district that runs roughly along Hurlbutt Road, from Allyn Road to Military Highway.
 The district was listed on the National Register of Historic Places in 2002.
 It is an irregularly shaped area, with boundaries drawn to include historic Colonial, Federal and other architecture, and to exclude more modern intrusions.
 In 2002 it included 44 contributing buildings, 14 non-contributing buildings, two other contributing structures, and two contributing sites over 25 acre.
 The Gales Ferry Cemetery and Bishop Seabury Anglican Church are among the contributing sites.

+Education

+The census-designated place, along with the rest of Ledyard Town, is in the Ledyard School District.